JCVadillo/product-preview-card-component/README.md

 This challenge was about creating two designs that replicate the modal given as the example shown for desktop and mobile versions by using HTML and CSS

+The creation of helper divs and classes where part of the challenges and were not given

 With the help of *Media Queries* and using the property *backg*ound-image* property, this can be done on a single CSS file

 **This is pure HTML and CSS**